idenfy/CordovaSDK/README.md

 ## Usage

-After successful integration you should be able to call IdenfySdkPlugin.startIdentification method.
+After successful integration, you should be able to call IdenfySdkPlugin.startIdentification method.

-If project is not successfully compiled or runtime issues occurs, make sure you have followed the steps.
-For better understanding you may check at the sample app in this repository.
+If the project is not successfully compiled or runtime issues occur, make sure you have followed the steps.
+For better understanding, you may check the sample app in this repository.

 Once you have an [identification token](https://github.com/idenfy/Documentation/blob/master/pages/GeneratingIdentificationToken.md), you can initialize the idenfy cordova plugin, by calling IdenfySdkPlugin.startIdentification with provided authToken: